 Hi Lori,

 I haven't tested this recipe with a liquid sweetener.
-You can give it a try, using 2 tablespoons of honey and adding 1-2 extra tablespoons of almond flour if the batter is too soft.
+You can give it a try, using 2 tablespoons of honey and adding 1-2 extra tablespoons of almond flour or as needed to achieve the dough texture shown in the post.